mattlampl/mattlampl.github.io/index.md

 ---
 layout: default
 ---
 Hi, my name is Matt.
 I am working at the intersection of Data Science and Public Policy to take a data-driven approach to affect positive change.

+Click here for some [cool maps](maps.md)!

 ---
 ## Projects